 Classroom Guidance Lessons:

-Through out the course of the year, Ms. Devine conducts developmentally appropriate school counseling guidance lessons in the classroom.
+Through out the course of the year, the school counselor conducts developmentally appropriate school counseling guidance lessons in the classroom.
 These lessons last for about 30 minutes and meet the American School Counselor Association's National Standards for student competency.
 Each month, a theme is chosen and a lesson is taught that corresponds with that theme.
 A counseling lesson may include an active learning activity, technology, arts and crafts, games and/or the use of visuals. **The guidance curriculum works to meet the academic, career, and personal/social needs of ALL students.**

 Small Group Activities:

 Small group activities may be utilized when identified students have a common need that maybe creating a barrier to learning and/or academic success.
 Small groups are made up of 2-6 students and take place at non-academic times during the school day (i.e. Lunch, recess, intervention time, etc).
 Possible small group activities may focus on social skills, learning to make and keep friends, grief and loss, divorce, organization, self-control, or self-esteem. **Students will be admitted into a small group only once a need is identified and parental permission is granted.**